PerStirpes/partner-integrations/README.md

 # Partner Integration Function Library

-This repository contains our partner integration functions that are hosted within Bungalow's  instance.
-If you're building out a new partner integration endpoint, or a custom piece of code that you want Segment to run, use this repo as the set of examples.
+This repository contains partner integration functions.
+If you're building out a new partner integration endpoint, or a custom piece of code that you want to run a serverless functions use this repo as the set of examples.

 ## Adding a new partner
 1. Create a source function.
 Start with the template example and code away.